-While not everyone can enjoy its perks, the Roth IRA income limits are fairly high: In 2016, if you make less than $132,000 as an individual or less that $194,000 as a married couple filing jointly, you can contribute at least something to a Roth IRA.
+While not everyone can enjoy its perks, the Roth IRA income limits are fairly high: For 2019, if you make less than $137,000 as an individual or less than $203,000 as a married couple filing jointly, you can contribute at least something to a Roth IRA.
 If you earn more than those limits, you can’t fund a Roth IRA (that is, unless you use the backdoor).

 As long as you qualify and play by the rules, a Roth IRA is a great way to save for retirement—which is why the Internal Revenue Service strictly enforces contribution limits, income limits, conversion rules, and distribution rules.
 Reading the fine print will help you avoid penalties that could cut into that pile of money you worked so hard to put away.

 The contribution limits on a Roth IRA are primarily based on your income.
 The most you can put into any IRA in 2019 —be it a Roth, traditional, or combination of the two—is $6,000 (an increase from $5,500 in 2018).
 If you’re at least 50 years old, that number bumps up to $7,000.

 But a Roth IRA has income limits, too.
 If you make between $123,000 and $137,000, or between $193,000 and $203,000 as a married couple filing taxes jointly, then the amount you’re allowed to contribute starts to drop.
 Roth IRA income limits are based on your adjusted gross income (AGI) and conform to the chart below, which is found on the IRS website.

 |Roth IRA Income and Contribution Limits for 2019|

 |Married filing jointly or a qualifying widow(er)||Less than $193,000||$6,000 (50 or older: $7,000)|